DR AISHA NEWTH

 Aisha qualified from the university of Newcastle upon Tyne in 1998.
 She completed her GP training in London in 2004.

-Aisha has extensive experience in undergraduate teaching having started working in the department of Primary Care at Imperial College in 2004 teaching communication skills.
+Aisha has extensive experience in teaching having started working in the department of Primary Care at Imperial College in 2004 teaching communication skills.

 She then went on to do a teaching fellow post where she developed GP teaching sessions during the Year 5 paediatrics attachment.